 Value of property damage is the estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity.
 This estimate should include contents damaged by fire, and related damages caused by smoke, water, and overhaul; however, it does not include indirect loss, such as business interruption.

 Fire Safety Statistics

-Ozarka College began operating a student housing complex in August 2018; therefore, no fire safety statistics are available for 2017.
+Ozarka College began operating a student housing complex in August 2018.
 The current Fire Safety Log is stored in the office of the Vice President of Administration where it may be viewed upon request.